 Bouillabaisse.
 This traditional Mediterranean fish stew is probably the most emblematic dish of the region.
 In the fishing village of Cassis, try it at Chez Gilbert, and in Marseille at Chez Fonfon or Rhul.
 If you want the three-Michelin-star version, order Le Petit Nice’s Bouille Abaisse, an entire menu based on the dish.
 Want another unusual riff on this classic?
 Try the Milkshake de Bouille-Abiasse at Marseille’s Intercontinental, overlooking the Old Port.

-If you prefer to make your own, I can organize just that in Marseille: A chef will take you to buy the fish from the fishermen in the Old Port, then bring you to his home to prepare it.
+If you prefer to make your own, Philip can organize just that in Marseille: A chef will take you to buy the fish from the fishermen in the Old Port, then bring you to his home to prepare it.

 Meal worth the splurge

 Right now the buzz is all about Mirazur, a chic place in the hills above Menton, where Argentine chef Mauro Colagreco has hoisted his two-Michelin-starred restaurant to fourth place in the World’s 50 Best Restaurants.
 The dishes are simple but beautifully prepared, and the seafood is incredibly fresh.
 Think about booking a year before you come!

-May, June, and September: During these months, there are fewer visitors and the temperatures are not so high.
+May, June, and September: There are fewer visitors and the temperatures are not so high.
 May and June are particularly beautiful months for the poppies and—at the end of June—the lavender.

 April and November see the most precipitation, though it never rains for very long.

-Yes, it’s hot and quite busy in July and August.
-But if that’s what your schedule dictates, I can help you get away from the crowds.
+July and August are hot and quite busy (though if that’s what your schedule dictates, Philip can help you get away from the crowds).

 Many hotels and restaurants are closed in the winter—but Christmas in Provence can be a truly magical experience, especially with holiday markets all aglow.

 A behind-the-scenes tour of the Roman Theatre of Orange, a UNESCO World Heritage Site and one of only three intact Roman theaters found anywhere in the world.
-I know the director, who will take you to the stage, backstage, even onto the roof.
+Philip knows the director, who will take you to the stage, backstage, even onto the roof.
 (The public tour only visits the seating area.)